Jahannam: Seven levels

-Another description of the layers of hell comes from "models such as that recorded by al-Thalabi (died 427/1035)" corresponding to "the seven earths of medieval Islamic cosmology";
+Another description of the layers of hell comes from "models such as that recorded by al-Thalabi (died 427/1035)" corresponding to "the seven earths of medieval Islamic cosmology"; (Note: According to the first part of verse Q.65:12, "It is Allah Who has created seven heavens and of the earth the like thereof (i.e. seven).")

 the place of hell before the Day of Resurrection.
 This idea derives from the concept of "seven earths", each beneath the surface of the known world, serving as a sort of underworld, with hell at its bottom.
-Sources Miguel Asin Palacios and Patrick Hughes, Thomas Patrick Hughes describe these levels as:
+Sources Miguel Asin Palacios and Thomas Patrick Hughes describe these levels as: